 At higher altitudes the temperature drops accordingly.

-Those who like to scale mountains (and there are quite a few mountains to scale
+Those who like to scale mountains (and there are quite a few mountains

-in Indonesia) need to bring warm clothes for the nights -and plenty of water to
+in Indonesia) need to bring warm clothes for the nights -and plenty of

 drink to avoid dehydration.

 Don't go hiking and climbing without a guide.

 Indonesia has only two seasons: the rainy and the dry season.
 South